Shahzada Jamal Nazir

 Shahzada 'Prince' Jamal Nazir (شہزادہ جمال نظیر; born 1973) is a Pakistani politician.
 In 2011, he was appointed by Prime Minister Syed Yousaf Raza Gilani as adviser with the status of Federal Minister of State for the Ministry of National Regulations and Services.
 In 2013, he served in the interim cabinet as the Federal Minister for four ministries that included Ministry of Religious Affairs, Ministry of National Interfaith Harmony (old Minorities Ministry), Ministry of National Health Services Regulations & Coordination, and Ministry of National Heritage & Integration.
-Currently, he is serving as Member National Commission on Minorites as a former Minister for National Interfaith Harmony.
+Currently, he is serving as Member National Commission on Minorities as a former Minister for National Interfaith Harmony.